mrWh1te/gardn/README.md

 #### Plant: UI
 In `./libs/plant/ui` is a dedicated UI components library for the Plant feature.
 These may or may not build on the components from the main UI library.

+#### Plant: Helpers

+In `./libs/plant/helpers` is a dedicated library to functions that facilitate with the plant feature from creating, mapping data to DOM operations, anything Plant related.

 ### Container
 In `./libs/container` is a domain folder (DDD) for libraries such as Smart Components, UI Components, View Components, Helpers, View-Models, etc related to the project's Container feature.
 A container, in gardn, is a physical box that can contain plants from seeds to soil.